kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 My goal in this post is to tell you about RDF, its virtues, vices, history, and applications; at least as much as one can manage in a single blog post.
-I hope to clarify what RDF is, when you need it, and why I think it is an essential data model to know about.
+I hope to clarify what RDF is, when you need it, and why I think it is a fundamental data model to know about.
 As I will highlight,
 RDF can even play an increasingly important role in the era of LLM-based applications.
-I will also delve into some fascinating topics in AI that intersect with databases: logic, reasoning, and knowledge representation systems.
+I will also discuss some fascinating topics in AI that intersect with databases: logic, reasoning, and knowledge representation systems.
 I also put in a minor plug at the end for a new feature we added called [RDFGraphs](https://docs.kuzudb.com/rdf-graphs/), to import and query RDF data in Kùzu.